Gift Trap: Gameplay

 Cards are dealt to the table depicting different gift items.
 Players use face-down tokens to mark the gifts they would give to each of the other players, and which gifts they would like to receive themselves.
 Tokens are then revealed, and players score according to the correlation of gifting and reception tokens.

 Development

 Madhouse Creative created the packaging and brand identity for the game.
 Images used for the gift cards in the game were licensed using a Creative Commons Attribution license; Crowdsourcing was used to collect images for use in the game via both a photo contest and through the use of online websites such as Flickr.com.
 Winners received a free copy of the game along with having their names included in the game.

-Gift Traps website has always been an integral part of its story featuring contests and showing all the artwork for the gift images from the game in all the different languages.
-In 2009 a number of videos were added to communicate the fun aspects of exchanging gifts.
-This was extended by the addition of an Interactive video by Hustream to communicate the concept of the game and to feature the awards and content of the game.

 Gift Trap donated one copy to the charity Right To Play for every ten copies sold from the first production run of 10,000 games.